What is Plein-Air Painting?

 Plein-Air issues of Southwest Art

 Each June, Southwest Art publishes its plein-air issue, featuring famous plein-air painters and emerging plein-air artists.
 In 2012, we added numerous Show Previews of plein-air art shows and paint-outs happening throughout the country.
-Click here to purchase a copy of the June 2012 issue of Southwest Art magazine, and check out previous years’ editions of our annual focus on plein-air painting below:
+Check out the links below to see who & what we’ve covered in recent years for our annual focus on plein-air painting:

-This issue features interesting articles with beautiful images focused on plein-air painting and plein-air artists, including Brush Strokes of Life: Walt Gonske, Windows to Grandeur: Kim Lordier, The Significance of Silence: Stephen C. Datz, and Becoming an Artist: John Poon.
+Features include Brush Strokes of Life: Walt Gonske, Windows to Grandeur: Kim Lordier, The Significance of Silence: Stephen C. Datz, & Becoming an Artist: John Poon.

-Features include Inside & Out: Jim McVicker is at home in a studio or on location, Catching the Light: Matt Smith relishes painting the great outdoors, In Pursuit of Painting: Jill Carver searches for images that inspire her, and On Location: Six artists hooked on painting outdoors.
+Features include Inside & Out: Jim McVicker is at home in a studio or on location & Catching the Light: Matt Smith relishes painting the great outdoors.

 Plein-Air Events & Shows